-The multivariate results point to different implications with regard to the two hypotheses derived for the three levels of individuals, companies, and economic sectors.
-With respect to hypothesis 2, there seems in fact to be a shift in composition within the minimum wage and low-wage sectors at the individual level due to increases in minimum-wage and low-wage risks with respect to the highest level of education and part-time employment.
+The multivariate results point to different implications regarding the two hypotheses derived for the three levels of individuals, companies, and economic sectors.
+With respect to Hypothesis 2, there seems in fact to be a shift in composition within the minimum wage and low-wage sectors at the individual level due to increases in minimum-wage and low-wage risks with respect to the highest level of education attained and part-time employment.
 This also applies to the company level because employees' minimum-wage and low-wage risks grew depending on the presence of collective agreements and the gender distribution within a company.
-In contrast to hypothesis 2, but in line with hypothesis 1, a convergence appears to have taken place between 2014 and 2018 with regard to the risk of being paid in the minimum-wage and low-wage segment as far as the sectoral level is concerned.
-This is also evident from the variance component analyses, as the explanatory power of the sectoral level declined for the most part.
+In contrast to Hypothesis 2, but in line with Hypothesis 1, a convergence appears to have taken place between 2014 and 2018 regarding the risk of being paid in the minimum-wage and low-wage ranges as far as the sectoral level is concerned.
+In typical minimum-wage risks decreased between 2014 and 2018.

-5 Discussion of results and conclusions
+5 Discussion of Results and Conclusions

-Minimum wages are considered a key instrument of labour market policy for preventing low wages (Kalleberg 2011).
-Thus, the introduction or increase of a minimum wage makes it reasonable to assume that it causes changes not only in the size but also in the composition of the minimum-wage or low-wage labour segment.
-However, due to a number of potential side effects of minimum wages described in labour market theories, from a theoretical point of view, the effects of minimum wages on the size and composition of low-wage labour remain undetermined.
-Empirically, to our knowledge, there are no studies offering a systematic characterization of structural changes in minimum-wage or low-wage employment after the introduction or increase of a minimum wage but only cross-sectional studies for a specific year (Dütsch and Himmelreicher 2020; Gallie 2007; Kalleberg 2011; Kalina and Weinkopf 2015, 2017, 2018).
+Minimum wages are considered key instruments of labor market policy for preventing low wages (Kalleberg 2011).
+Thus, the increase or introduction of a new minimum wage makes it reasonable to assume that it causes changes not only in the size but also in the composition of the minimum-wage or low-wage labor segment.
+Empirically, to our knowledge, there are no studies offering a systematic characterization of structural changes in minimum-wage or low-wage employment after the introduction or increase of a minimum wage but only cross-sectional studies for a specific year (Dütsch and Himmelreicher 2020; Gallie 2007, Kalina and Weinkopf 2015, 2017, 2018; Kalleberg 2011).

-Against this backdrop, we used the introduction of the statutory minimum wage in Germany, which represented a strong intervention in the lower range of the wage distribution (Bruttel et al. 2018; Bruttel et al. 2017; Mindestlohnkommission 2016), as an analytic framework and compared minimum-wage and low-wage labour in 2014 and 2018.
-The research question was whether the introduction of the minimum wage in Germany led to convergence or compositional changes in low-wage employment.
+Against this backdrop, we used the introduction of the statutory minimum wage in Germany, which represented a strong intervention in the lower range of the wage distribution (Bruttel et al. 2017, 2018; Mindestlohnkommission 2016), as an analytic framework and compared minimum-wage and low-wage labor in 2014 and 2018.
+The research question was whether the introduction and first uprating of the minimum wage in Germany led to convergence or compositional changes in minimum and low-wage employment.
 The year 2014 represented the situation immediately before the introduction of the minimum wage, and the year 2018 represented the situation after the introduction and first increase of the minimum wage.
-For a valid measurement of compositional changes, we used rich and representative datasets from 2014 and 2018, each containing information on approximately 1 million jobs and approximately 70,000 companies from all industries.
-These data, in which individuals are clustered into firms and these in turn into industries, allowed us to estimate the explanatory power of these three levels as well as determinants at these three levels.

-Empirically, we first show that after the introduction and the first increase of the German minimum wage, the incidence of minimum-wage employment fell by 7 percentage points to approximately 4 percent, while the low-wage incidence rose by approximately 1 percentage point to approximately 22 percent.
-In the minimum-wage and low-wage sectors, mean wages amounted to 8.55 euros and 9.68 euros, respectively, in 2018, an increase of approximately 1.5 euros in both wage groups.
-These developments point to an elevator effect.
-Earnings in the minimum-wage sector converged due to wage compression at the lower end of the wage distribution - despite the existence of noncompliance (Mindestlohnkommission 2020) - but wage compression did not affect the entire low-wage segment, which actually grew slightly.
+Empirically, we first showed that between 2014 and 2018, the incidence of minimum wage employment fell by 7 percentage points to approximately 4 percent, while the low wage incidence rose by approximately 1 percentage point to approximately 22 percent.
+In the minimum-wage and low-wage sectors, mean wages amounted to 8.55 euros and 9.68 euros, respectively, in 2018-an increase of approximately 1.5 euros in both wage groups.
+Thus, earnings in the minimum wage range converged due to wage compression at the lower end of the wage distribution - despite the existence of noncompliance (Mindestlohnkommission 2020).
 This is consistent with the results of causal analyses that found wage compression due to the introduction of the German minimum wage (Mindestlohnkommission 2016).
-However, wage compression in the minimum-wage range failed to pass over to the low-wage range.
-For this, the ratio between the minimum wage and the median wage would have had to be stronger, since the low-wage threshold is a relative measure.
+However, wage compression was limited to the minimum wage range and failed to spill over to the low wage range.